sporto/elm-tutorial/README.md

 - Some Elm foundations
 - Understanding signals in Elm
 - Understanding the Elm architecture
-- Breaking an application in sub components
+- Breaking an application in sub components and resources
 - Integrating CSS
 - Fetching and parsing JSON
 - Routing
-- Testing
+- CRUD operations

 Read it online [here](http://www.elm-tutorial.org/).